jdanekrh/amqv7-workshop/labs/30-produce-consume.md

 ```

-Now, let's go to the `last-value-queue` example from the examples that ship with the AMQ7 broker:
+Now, let's go to the `last-value-queue` example from the examples that ship with the AMQ 7 broker:

 ```bash
 $ cd $AMQ7_BASE/examples/features/standard/last-value-queue